sparkbox/standard/project_management/README.md

 _Kanban boards allow you to prioritize work to stay in ultimate control over the work that gets done and when it is done.
 It's a great way to view priorities and work iteratively._

 ## Communication & Control
 We estimate work early and do at least weekly transparent reality checks of budgets, timelines, and project health.
 We share those reality checks (typically via Basecamp with the whole team) and keep you on top of where things stand so that you can make smart decisions throughout the project.
-Using Zenhub and other kanban boards, while working hourly and giving frequent updates gives you ultimate control over proiritization and how your budget is spent.
+Using Zenhub and other kanban boards, while working hourly and giving frequent updates gives you ultimate control over prioritization and how your budget is spent.

 <img width="912" alt="burndown" src="https://cloud.githubusercontent.com/assets/1993557/16318335/bb0abcaa-395c-11e6-9af4-f3f09075498c.png">